ggwpez/zepter/README.md

     - ...
 ```

-A full working example is in [presets/polkadot.yaml](presets/polkadot.yaml).

 ## CI Usage

-Zepter is currently being used in the [Substrate](https://github.com/paritytech/substrate/blob/19971bd3eafa6394d918030f4142f85ea54404c0/scripts/ci/gitlab/pipeline/check.yml#L56-L60) [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk/pull/1194) CI to spot missing features.
+Zepter is currently being used in the [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk/pull/1194) CI to spot missing features.
 When these two experiments proove the usefulness and reliability of Zepter for CI application, then a more streamlined process will be introduced (possibly in the form of CI actions).

 ## Testing

 Unit tests are with the normal `cargo test`.
 UI and integration tests are normally ignored and can be run with `cargo test -- --ignored`.

 Environment overwrites exist for:
-- `OVERWRITE`: Update the `cout` and `diff` locks.
+- `OVERWRITE`: Update the UI diff locks.
 - `UI_FILTER`: Regex to selectively run files.
 - `KEEP_GOING`: Print `FAILED` but don't abort.
-TODO: It's buggy

 ## Planned Features